MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ### Quantinuum

 If you choose to submit jobs within a session to a [Quantinuum target](xref:microsoft.quantum.providers.quantinuum), your session will have exclusive access to the hardware as long as you queue jobs within one minute from each other.
-After that, any job will be accepted and handled with the standard queueing and prioritization logic.
+After that, your jobs will be accepted and handled with the standard queueing and prioritization logic.

 ## Next steps